 Strategic Planning Resources

-Your chapters strategic plan should follow the mission and goals of Trout Unlimited’s national plan, but with a focus on the issues and resources in your local community.
+Your chapters strategic plan should follow the mission and goals of Trout Unlimited’s national plan but with a focus on the issues and resources in your local community.
 You should also check with your state council to see if there is a state strategic plan with specific goals you can incorporate

 This one-hour recorded training reviews how your chapter can use your Annual Financial Report and other data to develop aspects of your plan.

-Strategic Planning Tips
+Strategic Planning Instructions

-- The strategic planning committee should set calendar reminders to bring the plan forward annually (or more frequently) at a board meeting to ensure the chapter is on track or even to edit or revise it as things change.
+- The strategic planning committee should set calendar reminders to bring the plan forward bi-annually (or more frequently) at a board meeting to ensure the chapter is on track or even to edit or revise it as things change.